AbdulsProjects/Connect_Four.py/README.md

-# Connect_Four
+# Connect Four
-A program containing a functional game of connect 4.
+A program containing a functional game of connect four.

 This program contains 4 different functions.
 The functions do the following:
 * **display():** Displays the board